racktivity/ext-lfw/docs/alkiradocs/Macros/Macros_HOWTO.md

+[generic]: /sampleapp/#/alkiradocs/MacroGeneric

 #How to Create Macros
+Adding dynamic content to an Alkira page is easy by using macros.
+There are two ways to add dynamic content:

+1. using PyLabs tasklets with the [generic][] macro
+2. using JavaScript macros

+Both options will be explained in this section.

+##PyLabs Tasklets
+The [generic][] macro is a macro that looks up tasklets in a specific directory of an application.
+By providing labels to this macro, a specific tasklet is executed.
+For more details about this way of adding dynamic content, see the [Generic Macro][generic] page.

+##JavaScript Macros
-This tutorial will walk you through creating an Alkira macro while using the Google Maps macro as a reference.
+Instead of using PyLabs' _generic_ macro, you can also create your own macros in JavaScript.
+Below we elaborate how you can create a JavaScript macro by using the Google Maps macro as a reference.

-##Google Maps Macro Code
+###Google Maps Macro Code
 Below you can find an example of a macro that shows a static Google map.